-- Abandonment: Walking away takes place for personal or other reasons.
+- Abandonment: A father who walks away does this for personal or other reasons.

-- Alienation: Too many women deny fathers access to their children when there’s no danger to them or the children.
+- Alienation: Far too many women deny fathers access to their children when there’s no danger to them or the children.

 - Paternity Denial: An option to deny the father the right to the child can be personal and complicated.